honeycombio/oss-management-actions/auto-merge/README.md

 ## Inputs

+See detailed options for the `fetch-metadata` action in the [Usage Instructions](https://github.com/dependabot/fetch-metadata#usage-instructions).
 See detailed options in GitHub CLI docs [for working with pull requests](https://cli.github.com/manual/gh_pr).

-This workflow uses [`merge`](https://cli.github.com/manual/gh_pr_merge), with the `--auto` flag, which will automatically merge only after necessary requirements are met.
+- This workflow uses [`merge`](https://cli.github.com/manual/gh_pr_merge), with the `--auto` flag, which will automatically merge only after necessary requirements are met.
+- This workflow uses a `dependency-type` of `direct:development`, which means it checks that the PR is deemed to be a dev dependency [according to Dependabot](https://docs.github.com/en/code-security/dependabot/dependabot-version-updates/configuration-options-for-the-dependabot.yml-file#allow).
+- This workflow uses an `update-type` of `version-update:semver-patch`, which means it checks that the PR is updating to the next patch release [according to Dependabot](https://docs.github.com/en/code-security/dependabot/dependabot-version-updates/configuration-options-for-the-dependabot.yml-file#ignore).

 For a smaller first step, use `gh pr review --approve "$PR_URL"` to see what would be approved and confirm it matches expectations before adding the merge step `gh pr merge --auto --merge "$PR_URL"`.